mxxn009/Hackathon-Chatbot/README.md

 To use the chatbot:
 1. Make a virtual environment using the command

   > python3 -m venv venv

+2. Activate the virtual environment using the command:

+  > . venv/Scripts/activate.bat (for windows)
+>